hazelcast/hazelcast-reference-manual/src/Map-RemoveAll.md

 void removeAll(Predicate<K, V> predicate);
 ```

-Normally the map entries matching the predicate are found with a full scan in the map.
-But if the entries are indexed, then Hazelcast uses index search to find those entries.
-In the case of indexing, you can expect that finding the entries are faster.
+Normally the map entries matching the predicate are found with a full scan of the map.
+If the entries are indexed, Hazelcast uses the index search to find them.
+With index, you can expect that finding the entries is faster.

 ![Note](images/NoteSmall.jpg) ***NOTE:*** *When `removeAll()` is called, ALL entries in the caller member's Near Cache are also removed.*